Hauptman-Woodward/Marco_Polo/sphinx/about.rst

 Background
 -------------------------

-One of the largest hurtles to obtaining X-ray diffraction data from biological samples is growing large, high quality crystals.
+One of the largest challenges in obtaining X-ray diffraction data from biological samples is growing large, high quality crystals.

-Currently, there is not way to reliably predict successful crystallization conditions based on protein sequence alone and so high-throughput approaches are very appealing.
+Currently, there is no way to reliably predict successful crystallization conditions based on protein sequence alone and so high-throughput approaches are very appealing.
 High-throughput crystallization screens test a large chemical space using hundreds of different crystallization cocktails at the nano-drop scale.
 Successful conditions can then be scaled up and optimized to grow larger crystals.

-The high-throughput crystallization screening center at the Hauptman-Woodward Medical Research Institute provides this high-throughput screening service to users; offering 1536 condition screens for both soluble and membrane protein samples.
+The Crystallization Center at the Hauptman-Woodward Medical Research Institute provides this high-throughput screening service to users; offering 1536 condition screens for both soluble and membrane protein samples.
 Each plate is imaged over a period of two months in using both